CarlWebster/Citrix-Default-Policy-Settings/README.md

 and then click the desired value in the drop-down list.
 For example, to view policy settings that are Disabled, in any of the Policy Setting worksheets, click the drop-down arrow next to Default Setting, and then click Disabled.

 Legal Notice
 This document is provided “as-is”.
-Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
+Information and views expressed in this document, including URL and other Internet Website references, may change without notice.
 Some examples depicted herein are provided for illustration only and are fictitious.
 This document does not provide you with any legal rights to any intellectual property in any Citrix or Microsoft product.
 You may copy and use this document for your internal, reference purposes.

 Active Directory, Microsoft, Windows, Windows NT, and Windows Server are trademarks of the Microsoft group of companies.
 Citrix, Citrix Desktop Receiver, Citrix Provisioning Services, Citrix Receiver, EdgeSIght, HDX, ICA, NetScaler, SecureICA, StoreFront Xen, XenApp and XenDesktop are trademarks of Citrix.

-All other trademarks are property of their respective owners.
+All other trademarks are the property of their respective owners.